 Enrollment Requirements

-School boards (sometimes called school divisions, school districts, or district education councils in some areas) are responsible for student enrollment.
-To enroll your child in elementary or high school, get in touch with your local school board.
+Each province or territory has school boards (also called school divisions, school districts, or district education councils).
+These are in charge of enrollment procedures.
+To enroll your child in elementary or high school, contact your local school board.
 Make sure you register your children as soon as possible before the school year begins (September).

 If this is your child’s first school enrollment in Canada, the school board will: